faizan35/Terraform_Mastery_Hub/README.md

     - Parameterize your S3 bucket configuration using variables.

+- **Exercise 1: Organizing Configurations**

+  - Task: Organize your AWS S3 configuration into main.tf, variables.tf, and outputs.tf.

+- **Exercise 2: Utilizing Variables**

+  - Task: Parameterize your S3 bucket configuration using variables for bucket name, ACL, and region.

 ### Module 3: Terraform State and State Management

 1.  **Understanding Terraform State**